[§1.0] Age of Empires

 Band-boxed units move about in formation.
 The rate of movement of the formation is capped to the rate of movement of the slowest unit in the formation.
 Thus, fast-moving Mangudai cavalry move at the rate of slow-moving monks when placed in formation with monks, whom they can protect.
 The engine auto-places infantry at first-rank, flanked by archers, flanked by monks.

 Units in formation do not feel grounded on the playfield; instead, they glide across the playfield on the "formation layer", which feels fake and tacked-on (because formations were tacked-on).
 Thus, cavalry moves about like a flock of swirling pegasi in the wind.
-In my Age of Empires review the lack of unit formations was criticized.
+In my Age of Empires review (posted above) the lack of unit formations was criticized.
 This is a good example of "be wary of what you wish for."
 Of course, formations could have been employed properly, but that would have required actual low-level programming, not a hack.

 Over the original Age of Empires II greatly expands statistics screens, but note how statistics are called Achievements.